 Plate 1: TEC19a (Sedgelands in Holocene Dune Swales)

 5.4.2 Southern Brown Bandicoot Monitoring

-The local population of Southern Brown Bandicoots within the foreshore reserve have been monitored in autumn and spring each year since 2012.
-The monitoring reports for 2017 are provided at Appendix 6.
+The local population of Quenda within the foreshore reserve have been monitored in autumn and spring for six years.
+The monitoring reports for 2018 are provided at Appendix 6.